CISRS SCAFFOLDING INSPECTION (SITS) ADVANCED

 - High visibility vest or overalls (optional)

-CISRS Basic Scaffold Inspection cards last for 5 years and card holders will be required to repeat this course as refresher training on a five yearly cycle.
+CISRS Advanced Scaffold Inspection cards last for 5 years and card holders will be required to repeat this course as refresher training on a five yearly cycle.

 PLEASE NOTE: Health, Safety and Environment tests are valid for 2 years from the pass date and therefore holding a valid CISRS card does not necessarily mean that your Health & Safety is still valid.